-There is no one way to worldschool, just as there is no one way to homeschool.
+There is no one way to worldschool.
+Just as there is no one way to homeschool.
 Every family is different.
-Every family has a different work, financial, and personal situation.
+And every family has a different work, financial, and personal situation.

 - A desire to want to welcome the world as the child’s classroom.
 Worldschooling is an incredible educational and lasting gift.

-- A willingness to be step outside of the comfort zone.
+- A willingness to step outside of the comfort zone.
 Worldschooling involves keeping an open-mind as you encounter different people, cultures, ways of thinking, and new environments.